Ironmuffins/Javascript-Exercises/caesar/README.md

 Student notes:

 New functions:
-Function now ignores spaces and punctuation.
+Function now wraps around alphabet for numbers under 26 and adds compatibility with punctuation.

 Functionality in place:
 Function takes string and shift value and converts string to correctly shifted values.
+Function ignores spaces and punctuation.

 Functionality to be added:
-Will add compatibility with puncuation and ability to wrap around alphabet both forward and back.
+Will work with large shift factors